 The Ashtabula County Health Department continues to be actively involved in emergency preparedness planning for Ashtabula County.
-We coordinate our plans with the other Northeast Ohio health departments, hospitals, emergency services, law enforcement, fire departments, schools, the American Red Cross and other related agencies.
+We coordinate our plans with the other Northeast Ohio health departments, hospitals, emergency services, law enforcement, fire departments, EMA, schools, the American Red Cross and other related agencies.
 This planning prepares staff for responding to a wide range of emergencies such as: natural disasters, severe weather conditions, environmental emergencies, chemical disasters, disease outbreaks and mass casualties.

 Being prepared for any emergency, whether it is a house fire, power outage, snowstorm, disease pandemic or terrorist attack requires planning.
 We urge members of the Ashtabula County community to take the time to work out a disaster plan and to gather supplies to keep in your home and workplace.
 It is important to include your household members in this plan so that everyone will know what to do, where to go, and how to communicate in an emergency.